-- Replacing or upgrading of plant and equipment. - Fundamental redesign of systems, e.g., combined heat and power (CHP) installations.
+- Replacing or upgrading of plant and equipment. - Fundamental redesign of systems, e.g., CHP installations.

 This process can often be a complex experience and therefore the most cost-effective approach is to employ an energy specialist to help.

 7.3.
 Policy Recommendations for a Sustainable Energy Future